 If there are genuine reasons why you cannot pay online, you will need to contact us to discuss whether there are other feasible options available such as bank transfer or Standing Order.

 Your tutor is both your personal support and your subject specialist teacher.
 They were chosen for their expert subject knowledge and qualifications, and for their skills in supporting and motivating adults who may have been out of education for some time.
-They are there to support you and guide your studies, and you will be in regular contact over email, phone, WhatsApp, text and virtual meetings.
+They are there to support you and guide your studies, and you will be in regular contact over email, phone, WhatApp, text and virtual meetings.
 They know how to help you to improve, develop and advance as you progress through the course.

-To a great extent, their role adapts to your own personal needs as a learner.
-Some learners like a lot of interaction and support, whereas others may prefer to get on with things on their own and check their progress less regularly.
+To a great extent, their role adapts to your own personal needs as a student.
+Some students like a lot of interaction and support, whereas others may prefer to get on with things on their own and check their progress less regularly.
 This is your choice but you will always been entitled to a telephone or virtual meeting once a week and email support within 24 hours of your request (except weekends).
 Your tutor is there to make sure that your time with us is as successful and enjoyable as possible.

 Our Student Services team are here for you from your first enquiry to the end of your course.
 From clarifying university entry requirements to finding the course which is right for you, Student Services are here for everybody - past, present and prospective students alike.